rust-community/content-o-tron/README.md

 ## What are we doing?
 (And why are we doing it?)

+### TL;DR

+This is a guide to organise a blogging campaign, in particular we are interested in people are new to long form writing.
+We try join new bloggers with people who can help edit the blog posts or advise about technical aspects of their blog post.

+### A better explanation

 This project aims to formalise the process of generating Rust-focussed blog posts, while using a methodical way to gain repeat contributions.

 Writing technical articles can sometimes feel daunting.
 Often an author will wait until they have spent a considerable time learning Rust before even considering sharing their experience.
 Even then, the act of sharing will often be done verbally with friends or as part of a meetup.
 Their unique insight isn't being shared with the wider Rust community.